-Enter the total of other assets such as accounts receivable, inventories, prepaid expenses, and the organization's share of assets in any joint ventures, LLCs, and other entities treated as a partnership for federal tax purposes.
+Enter total of other assets such as accounts receivable, inventories, prepaid expenses, and the organization's share of assets in any joint ventures, limited liability companies, and other entities treated as a partnership for federal tax purposes.
 Also, include a description of the assets in Schedule O.